Twins: BFT Systems Made Robust: Evaluation

 The variation observed above in execution times is expected because of how \librabft handles \timeouts (\Cref{librabft}).
 For each \testcase, \TwinsImpl runs \librabft until it has observed a given number of messages (proposals and votes), which roughly corresponds to the number of rounds.
-In some testcases, \TwinsImpl can quickly pull out the given number of messages and finish the \testcase in a timely manner.
+In some \testcases, \TwinsImpl can quickly pull out the given number of messages and finish the \testcase in a timely manner.
 In other \testcases, we might end up with partitions where the nodes are not able to make progress and advance rounds, due to frequent round failures and increased \timeout values.
-The implication of this for \TwinsImpl is that some \testcases may take longer to run, waiting for the network to emit enough messages to conclude the test.
+Some \testcases may take longer to run, waiting for the network to emit enough messages to conclude the \test.
 The execution of \testcases has negligible ($<0.1\%$) memory and CPU footprints.